Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Needoh and putty for tactile exploration

 “With hyperactive-impulsive or combined ADHD, we need to give them an outlet for that need to move,” explains Barber.
-These tools can help kids with short attention spans stay engaged during focused activities.

 Active Play Solutions for ADHD Kids